mittsq/dodgypilot/readme.md

 7. Allows openpilot to be engaged even if adaptive cruise control is disabled.
 To use this feature, go to settings, and turn on `Allow Normal Cruise Control`.
 8. Allows switching between openpilot Long and stock ACC, requires SmartDSU.
 To use this, go to settings, and turn on `Use Stock ACC`.
 9. Does not clear car parameters on startup, this improves startup speed and helps with params faults on startup.
 To reset car parameters, go to settings, and press `RESET CAR RECOGNITION`.
-10. Improves Toyota/Lexus lateral control with the new torque controller. (please open an issue if your car doesn't work well with this)
+10. Improves Toyota/Lexus lateral control with the new torque controller. (please open an issue if your car doesn't work well with this.
+Torque controller can be disabled by a toggle in your comma device's settings.)
 11. Improves stop-and-go performance, reduce acceleration oscillation.
 12. Allows low cruise speed override (stolen from DragonPilot).
 To use this, ensure that you have a vehicle that's capable of openpilot longitudinal control, go to settings, and enable `Cruise Speed Override`.
 When engaging under approximately 43.2km/h (45-46 km/h on the HUD), dodgypilot will set its cruise speed to the vehicle's current travel speed.
 13. Allows the driver to change openpilot's follow distance on Toyota/Lexus with openpilot longitudinal control (and SmartDSU if the user has a TSS-P vehicle, please use [this](https://github.com/wocsor/panda/commit/0c10024d5250c737d5ae6b00f8d7c3341896b71f) firmware for your SmartDSU).
 (Stolen from @krkeegan)(Image below is an aRTiSt's iMprEsSioN)